guypeled76/tbdesign/generic_local_cache.md

         * The class should have a close method that terminates the background thread.
     * _CacheMap_ class implementation:
         * The _CacheMap_ class should implement java.util.AbstractMap<K,V> and more specifically should implement a HashedMap in order to get O(1) time complexity for accessing entries.
         * The _CacheMap_ class map entries should be linked list items so we can order the entries ordered by the eviction policy.
-This will enable quick updating of the order and also quick eviction implementation.
+This will enable O(1) time complexity for updating of the order and also O(1) time complexity for eviction implementation.
         * A an example of such an class can be found in the implementation of the [LRUMap](https://commons.apache.org/proper/commons-collections/apidocs/org/apache/commons/collections4/map/LRUMap.html) which is implemented with a fixed maximum size that removes the least recently used entry if an entry is added when full.
             ```
             * java.lang.Object